Monitor Testing FAQ - Common Questions Answered

 Can I test multiple monitors at once?

-Yes!
+Yes.
 Open FreeScreenTest in separate browser windows and drag each window to a different monitor.
-Press F11 (or fullscreen button) on each window.
-Perfect for:
+Press F11 or use the fullscreen button on each window.
+Useful for:

-Do I need to calibrate my monitor before testing?
+Do I need to reset my monitor before testing?

-Reset to factory defaults before testing to establish a baseline.
-This ensures you're testing the monitor's actual capabilities, not previous user settings.
-After testing, you can calibrate for your specific workflow.
+Reset to factory defaults before testing if you want a clean baseline.
+After testing, adjust settings for your specific workflow.

 My monitor is rated 144Hz but only shows 60Hz in Windows.
 Why?